parthchawla/parthchawla.github.io/README.md

 </details>
 <br>

-"Firm Networks and Resilience to Shocks in Rural Markets," with Daniel Putnam and Jess Rudder
+"Is Technology Inappropriate for Developing East Asia?," with Francesca de Nicola, Aaditya Mattoo and Jonathan Timmis (World Bank East Asia Pacific)
 <br>

-"Is Technology Inappropriate for Developing East Asia?," with World Bank EAP team
+"Firm Networks and Resilience to Shocks in Rural Markets," with Daniel Putnam and Jess Rudder
 <br>

 "Financial Literacy and Small Firm Performance in Uganda", with Ester Agasha, Andrew Hobbs, Travis Lybbert, Nathalie Nyanga, and Bruce Wydick